Are you trying to turn off PHP errors in WordPress?

 Basically, it just means a part of the file is incompatible with WordPress, the theme, or another plugin that you are using.

-Until you are going to fix the coding yourself, it might be best to simply disabling the warning messages entirely.
+Until you fix the coding yourself, it might be best to simply disable the warning messages entirely.

 This part requires editing the wp-config.php file.